Our eating disorder treatment programmes in COVID-19

 Many people with eating disorders have found it difficult to access to the right level of treatment during the coronavirus outbreak.
 Here at Priory Group, we are continuing to provide people with access to our residential treatment during this challenging time.

-Steve Clarke, Hospital Director at Priory’s Life Works and Arthur House, has outlined how we have adapted our service so that we are able to continue supporting people with eating disorders in the COVID-19 pandemic.
+Steve Clarke, Hospital Director at Priory’s Life Works, has outlined how we have adapted our service so that we are able to continue supporting people with eating disorders in the COVID-19 pandemic.

 Our eating disorder programmes that are available during the coronavirus outbreak